 - Pura Vida Healthy Lifestyles program encourages participants to take control of their health by providing them with the tools, skills, and motivation needed to maintain a healthy lifestyle.
 It focuses on the importance of exercise, nutrition, stress management and community involvement.
-HFC collaborates with Northfield YMCA and Faribault Community Center to provide interactive sessions facilitated by English- and Spanish-speaking volunteers.
-Additionally, a women-only fitness class is offered at the Somali Community Services in Faribault.
+HFC provides a variety of different interactive activities including cross-fit, Zumba, yoga, nutrition, and cooking classes, all facilitated by English- and Spanish-speaking volunteers.
+Additionally, a women’s-only fitness class is offered at the Healthfinders clinic in Faribault.

-- Mejorando la Salud de los Adolescentes (MESA) is a collaborative project funded through the Minnesota Department of Health’s Eliminating Health Disparities grant program.
+- Mejorando la Salud de los Adolescentes (MESA) is a collaborative project made possible by a grant from the Eliminating Health Disparities Initiative (EHDI) of the Minnesota Department of Health’s Office of Minority & Multicultural Health, through an appropriation from the Minnesota State Legislature.
 MESA was created to engage the community in reducing the inequality in teen pregnancy rates and HIV/STIs in the Latino population of Rice County.
 It partners with Growing Up Healthy, Northfield Healthy Community Initiative, and Rice County Family Services Collaborative to provide the Teen Outreach Program (TOP) and the Comadres/Compadres Pregnany Prevention Program.